West Virginia mom says her daughter was bullied after they balked at Bible classes in public school

 Its publisher, The Bible Literacy Project, says it is used in 625 public high schools in 42 states.

-In southwestern West Virginia, Mercer County is overwhelming white and overwhelmingly Christian.
+In southwestern West Virginia, Mercer County is overwhelmingly white and Christian.
 It is coal country and Trump country.

 Bible classes had been taught in the Mercer County public schools by volunteers for some 75 years when Deal and the other parent, who is unidentified in court papers, sued.
 But they weren’t the first to raise objections.